JakobJK/modelChecker/README.md

-# modelChecker
+# modelChecker - v0.0.1

-A detailed low level model checker for Maya 2018 - written in Python and Pyside.

-Work in Progress
+A python script for Autodesk Maya to sanity check digital polygon models for production.

 ## Naming
-* Check for proper naming convention
+* Naming convetion - x
-* Duplicate names - ✓
+* Duplicate Names - ✓
-* Shape Names
+* Shape Names - ✓
-* Namespaces
+* Namespaces - ✓

 ## General Node Clean up
-* Check for history on objects
+* Layers
+* History
+* Shaders
+* MultipleShapes
+* UnfrozenTransforms
+* UncenteredPivots
+* ParentGeometry
-* Unnecessary shaders
+* EmptyGroups
-* Strip models of associated layers
-* Transform nodes with multiple shape notes
-* Check for Frozen Transforms
-* Empty Groups
+* SoftenEdge
-* Center Pivots
+* LockedNodes
-* Soften all edges (?)
-* Check for Geometry parented under other geometry

 ## Topology
+* OpenEdges
+* ButterflyGeometry
+* Lamina faces
+* Triangles
+* Ngons
-* Triangles, Ngon
+* ZeroLengthEdges
-* Non manifold geometry
+* ZeroAreaFaces
-* Open edges
+* Nonmanifold
-* Edges and Faces with zero length
-* Butterfly Geometry
+* Locked normals
-* Vertecies with more than 6 edges connected

 ## UVs
+* SelfPenetratingUVs
+* Overlappingislands
+* UdimRange
+* CrossBorder
+* ZeroUVarea
-* Overlapping UVs
+* MissingUVs
-* UVs outside of the 1001 - 1999
-* UVs crossing UDIM borders

 ## Features of the Checker
 * Rapport - can add as notes to the group.
 Should include poly details, amount of objects,
 * By pass checks if needed
 * Run on selected models if more than one model in the scene